 Today’s Adventure

-A record of consecutive development over 2 days and 3 sessions (S115-S117).
-We gave the AI team “memory” and “voice,” prepared the content foundation for MySpirits, and finally eradicated a critical bug in the long-silent-failing Magic Setup.
-We ran through the full stack, from infrastructure to content and bug fixes.
+A record of continuous development across two days and three sessions (S115-S117).
+We gave the AI team “memory” and “voice,” built the content foundation for MySpirits, and finally eradicated a critical bug in the long-silent Magic Setup.
+From infrastructure to content to bug fixes, we sprinted through the full stack.

 Session 115: The Day We Gave the AI Team “Memory” and “Voice”